RamyaSenapathy/Streamlit-5122_World_happiness_report/README.md

   * For nine years in a row, Finland has been ranked No. 1 as the happiest
   * Afganistan as the least happy country in the world.

-* under tab2 : This has the correlation of 6 factors with happiness score.
+* Tab2
   * We have compared 6 factors of happiness, using pearson coefficient
+  * Social support has the highest correlation, that explains that people are happy with high social support, high freedom to make life choices and high GDP.
   * Corruption has the negative correlation
-  * Social support has the highest correlation, that explains that people are happy with high social support, high freedom to make life choices and high GDP.

 * under tab3

 ----